-Mercury Sampling locallyFor the past five years, Woodstock Union and Stevens High Schools have joined forces to collaboratively collect data and research Mercury (Hg) in our community.
-Two years ago, Hartford High School joined this effort to make this the largest contingency of student citizen scientists in the Upper Valley (almost 200 this year!).
-The Twin State Mercury Monitoring program, funded by the National Park Foundation and supported by Dartmouth College, Marsh-Billings Rockefeller National Historical Park (MBRNHP), and Saint-Gaudens National Historic Site, will be celebrating the students' hard work at Dartmouth College Hopkins Center, Friday Jan 9, at 7:00pm.
-Michael Creasey, MBRNHP Superintendent, will kick off the event with a keynote address and then all are invited to view the student presentations, hear what they have learned and ask probing questions about mercury in our environment.
-Free refreshments thanks to Hartford High School!
+Mercury Sampling locallyFor the past six years, Woodstock Union and Stevens High Schools have joined forces to collaboratively collect data and research Mercury (Hg) in our community.
+Three years ago, Hartford High School joined this effort to make this the largest contingency of student citizen scientists in the Upper Valley.
+The Twin State Mercury Monitoring Project, is funded by the National Park Foundation and supported by Dartmouth College, Toxic Metals Research Program.

 Woodstock Union High School Biology Teacher Jennifer Stainton, was recognized as 2013 Outstanding Biology Teacher of the Year, in part for her 9th grade science classes' study of mercury in the environment at the park.

 National parks from Alaska to Florida and Maine to California are participating in the study.
 The data are available via the Citizen Scientists Study page link below.
 Ultimately, results will allow comparisons between parks, and will shed light on ecosystem health by characterizing the risk and potential transfer of mercury around food webs."